Professional Dental Cleanings

 Visit us at least two times a year (or more, depending on your own personal treatment plan) for professional cleanings and checkups.
 We’ll be able to do deep cleanings, spot potential issues, and offer treatment solutions.

-So, as you can see, good oral hygiene is more than just brushing your teeth.
+As you can see, good oral hygiene is more than just brushing your teeth.
 It’s about maintaining a regimen.
 Your oral hygiene appointments can aid us in early detection of oral cancer and other dental issues, provide us with an opportunity to remove stubborn plaque and tartar buildup, and to discuss how your lifestyle can affect your oral health.

 Hygiene services begin here, but they must always be followed by proper brushing, flossing, and healthy eating at home.
 If you’re not sure how, contact our office today or ask your dentist or hygienist during your next visit.